OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/tag-a-version.md

 2. The development continues
 3. The tagged version of the application is deployed to another environment for tests

 When tagging a mobile app, there is an extra section called Mobile Versions that allows tagging the mobile package.
-That operation is not frequently needed because the platform automatically updates the app without generating new packages.
+That operation isn't frequently needed because the platform automatically updates the app without generating new packages.
 In some [update scenarios](<../../deliver-mobile/mobile-app-update-scenarios.md>) new packages have to be tagged and generated.

 Here's an example of tagging applications.

 ## Tag a Web and a Mobile Application

-In this example, we have two applications in Development environment:
+In this example, there are two applications in Development environment:

 * A mobile app (MyApp)
 * A web application (MyWebApp)